mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/index.md

 ### Summary
 This implementation guide includes a machine-readable representation of WHO guidelines for verifiable IPS during pilgrimage.
 It explicitly encodes computer-interoperable logic, including data models, terminologies, and logic expressions, in a computable language to support implementation of IPS during pilgrimage usage scenario.
 This Implementation Guide leverages the [WHO Global Digital Health Certification Network (GDHCN)](https://www.who.int/initiatives/global-digital-health-certification-network).

 The guide is part of the [WHO SMART Guidelines approach](https://www.who.int/teams/digital-health-and-innovation/smart-guidelines) to support countries to integrate WHO global health and data recommendations into digital systems accurately and consistently.
-It defines a series of FHIR Resources, Profiles, Extensions, and Terminology based on the WHO Immunization Digital Adaptation Kit (link forthcoming).
+It defines a series of FHIR Resources, Profiles, Extensions, and Terminology.

-Resources and guidance in this guide are provided to support application of the WHO recommendations on routine vaccinations:
-[WHO Recommendations on Immunization](https://www.who.int/teams/immunization-vaccines-and-biologicals).
-The decision support artifacts specifically represent the content defined as part of routine immunizations: [WHO recommendations for routine immunization - summary tables](https://www.who.int/teams/immunization-vaccines-and-biologicals/policies/who-recommendations-for-routine-immunization---summary-tables).

 Supporting guidance, recommendations, resources, and standards are included in the <a href="references.html">References</a> and <a href="dependencies.html">Dependencies</a>.